dinosaure/bob/README.md

 <h4 align="center">A peer-to-peer file-transfer in OCaml</h4>
 <hr>

 **Work In Progress**: This repository just help me to save my work.
-The code does not work and/or compile, but it's under an active development.
-You probably should take a look on [spoke][spoke] and an [article][article] which describe its implementation first.
+The project is under an active development and it still is experimental.
+For more information, you can take a look on [spoke][spoke] and an [article][article] which describe its implementation first.
 Then, enjoy to read GADTs and comments...

 Bob is a **simple**, **secure** and **universal** program for transmitting a file or a folder from one person to another.
 The aim of bob is to offer the